melikos1984/redux/docs/advanced/Middleware.md

 }
 ```

-We could use it to apply multiple middleware like this:
+We could use it to apply multiple middleware like this：

 ```js
 applyMiddlewareByMonkeypatching(store, [logger, crashReporter]);
 ```

-However, it is still monkeypatching.
+不過，這仍然是 monkeypatching。
 The fact that we hide it inside the library doesn’t alter this fact.

-### Attempt #5: Removing Monkeypatching
+### 嘗試 #5：Removing Monkeypatching

 Why do we even overwrite `dispatch`?
-Of course, to be able to call it later, but there’s also another reason: so that every middleware can access (and call) the previously wrapped `store.dispatch`:
+Of course, to be able to call it later, but there’s also another reason: so that every middleware can access (and call) the previously wrapped `store.dispatch`：

 ```js
 function logger(store) {